-On 1 July 2020 Rob Flood and Elaine Gardner also presented Norma Crowe (pictured right) with a digital recorder for MAC to during the very use Reminiscence popular Sessions.
+On 1 July 2020 Rob Flood and Elaine Gardner also presented Norma Crowe (pictured right) with a digital recorder for MAC to use during the very popular Reminiscence Sessions.
 The equipment was purchased using a donation received by FOMA in memory of Mr John Morrison of Strood.
-For more details see pages 6 and 7.
+For more details see page 7.